Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 18 months later.

-Under pressure from the Swedish public and the foreign office
+Under pressure from the Swedish public and the foreign office,

-that the Swedish minister to Moscow finally requested an interview
+that the Swedish minister to Moscow finally requested an interview with Soviet dictator

-with Soviet dictator Joseph Stalin to discuss Wallenberg.
+Joseph Stalin to discuss Wallenberg.

-Though the Swedish foreign office had evidence that Wallenberg
+Though the Swedish foreign office had evidence that Wallenberg was imprisoned in Moscow,

-believed that the great humanitarian had been killed in Budapest.
+the minister volunteered that he personally believed that the great humanitarian had been

-Offered an easy out, Stalin said, yeah, that's what happened.
+offered an easy out, Stalin said, yeah, that's what happened.

 Right.